OrographicLift/terraform-provider-hlb/README.md

   api_key     = var.hlb_api_key
   aws_region  = "us-west-2"  # Optional, will use AWS_REGION env var if not specified
-  aws_profile = "my-profile" # Optional, will use default AWS authentication if not specified }
+  aws_profile = "my-profile" # Optional, will use default AWS authentication if not specified partition   = "aws"        # Optional, defaults to "aws".
+Use "aws-dev" for development environment }

 resource "hlb_load_balancer" "example" {